linode/docs/docs/applications/cloud-storage/install-and-configure-owncloud-on-ubuntu-16-04.md

   - '[ownCloud Marketplace](https://marketplace.owncloud.com/)'
 ---

-ownCloud is an open source, cloud-based, file hosting service you can install on your Linode. ownCloud offers a quick installation process, works out of the box, and has an extensive library of plugins available.
+OwnCloud is an open-source, cloud-based, file hosting service you can install on your Linode.
+OwnCloud offers a quick installation process, works out of the box, and has an extensive library of plugins available.
 Its cross-platform compatibility means you can access your files from most major operating systems, browsers, and mobile devices.

 ## Before You Begin